-Still, Smith had other questions about Joseph Smith’s life, treasure seeking, polygamy, and other difficult topics in Church history.
-God addressed these as well, Smith says.
-One night, God said, “‘Okay Mr. Attorney, if you are so smart, who would you choose to be a prophet?
-You who doesn’t believe anything?
+These issues were addressed as well.
+“One night,” Smith recalls, “God said, ‘Okay, Mr. Attorney, if you are so smart, who would you choose to be a prophet?
+You, who doesn’t believe anything?
 A doctor who needs proof?
 I happened to choose a young boy who could accept the impossible, who could dream the unimaginable.
 That’s the kind of person who was needed to be able to accept and to believe the visions he was seeing and act on the voices he was hearing.
 Would you have?
-You have been 26 years fighting it.”
+You have [spent] 26 years fighting it.’”

-These answers humbled Smith, opening his eyes to the fact that no matter how much he searched, researched, and debated online, these answers could only come from his Heavenly Father.
+These answers humbled Smith, opening his eyes to the fact that no matter how much he searched, researched, and debated online, these answers could come only from his Heavenly Father.

 Meeting President Uchtdorf

-In his talk titled “Learning from Alma and Amulek,” President Uchtdorf said, “I was touched by the journey of one brother who asked himself, ‘When the Lord calls, will I hear?’
+In his talk, titled “Learning from Alma and Amulek,” President Uchtdorf said, “I was touched by the journey of one brother who asked himself, ‘When the Lord calls, will I hear?’
 I will call this fine brother David.”
-After detailing Smith’s unusual story of reconversion, he added, “I am happy to report that this past summer, David’s blessings were restored to him.
+After detailing Smith’s unusual story of reconversion, President Uchtdorf added, “I am happy to report that this past summer, David’s blessings were restored to him.
 He is again fully participating in the Church and serving as a Gospel Doctrine teacher in his ward.
 He takes every opportunity to speak to others about his transformation, to heal the damage he caused, and to bear testimony of the gospel and the Church of Jesus Christ.”

 Shortly after sharing this incredible story, President Uchtdorf ordained Smith a high priest.
 Before the ordination, he asked if he could speak with Smith and his wife.
-While Smith was expecting some form of apostolic guidance, he was surprised when President Uchtdorf took 30 minutes talking to Susan, who wasn’t a member of the Church.
+While Smith was expecting some form of apostolic guidance, he was surprised when President Uchtdorf took 30 minutes to talk to Susan, who wasn’t a member of the Church.
 “He told her, ‘Bring what you have, and we’ll see if we can add to it.
 And I know that your husband wants to be sealed to you.
 We’ll save a place for you in the temple,’” Smith remembers.

-While Smith’s story has inspired those close to him, it has touched thousands across the world in immeasurable ways.
+While Smith’s story has inspired those close to him, it has also touched thousands across the world in immeasurable ways.

-The day after President Uchtdorf told Smith’s story over the pulpit, Smith walked past a family on Temple Square animatedly discussing the talk.
-“An older gentleman, I’m assuming it’s the father, said, ‘You heard President Uchtdorf’s talk.
+The day after President Uchtdorf related Smith’s story over the pulpit, Smith walked past a family on Temple Square who were animatedly discussing the talk.
+“An older gentleman, I’m assuming it was the father, said, ‘You heard President Uchtdorf’s talk.
 Anybody can come back to the Church, even if they’ve been gone for a long time.
 There’s still hope; there’s still prayer.
 It happens.’
 And the younger man said, ‘How do we know he didn’t just make that story up?’”
 Smith stopped and interrupted the conversation by introducing himself.

-But the sister kept insisting that she could see Smith had logged in and requested to talk with a missionary.
+But the sister kept insisting that she could see that Smith had logged in and requested to talk with a missionary.
 She could quote all his information.
 She could see the conversation.
 But still, Smith knew nothing about it.

 Confused and a bit flustered, the sister missionary asked if Smith knew about the Church.
-“I said, ‘Well let me tell you a little story,’” Smith says.
-“I told her my story and she began to cry.
+“I said, ‘Well, let me tell you a little story,’” Smith says.
+“I told her my story, and she began to cry.
 She said, ‘I am at the MTC.
 I was considering leaving my mission.
 I am having a testimony problem.
 Your story has restored my testimony.
 I am going back on my mission.’”

-The man stopped, becoming serious and quiet.
-He pulled Smith aside, explaining he had been on the cusp of leaving the Church when he heard that very same talk and recommitted himself to staying in the Church and living the gospel.
-As the two talked more about their lives and backgrounds, the young man realized he already knew Dusty Smith.
-He had met him in 2009 after knocking on his door and healing him with a blessing.
-And so the miracles continue.
+The man suddenly became serious and quiet.
+He pulled Smith aside, explaining that he had been on the cusp of leaving the Church when he heard that very same talk and recommitted himself to living the gospel.
+As the two talked more about their lives and backgrounds, the young man discovered yet another way he knew Dusty Smith: In 2009, he happened to knock on Smith’s door as a missionary—and healed him with a blessing.